 The nice thing about add-ins is that they are easily shareable.
 You download the Python Add-In Wizard from Esri, and it helps you prepare and package up your add-in into a .esriaddin file.
 Other people with ArcGIS can then install the add-in from the .esriaddin file.

 Working with Python add-ins is currently not included in the scope of this course, but you can learn all about them in the help book ArcGIS Desktop Python add-ins.
-After reading this material and getting a basic understanding of what's required to create add-ins, you're welcome to incorporate them into your final project if you have ArcGIS 10.1 and you are confident that you can work somewhat independently to test and create the add-ins.
+After reading this material and getting a basic understanding of what's required to create add-ins, you're welcome to incorporate them into your final project if you have ArcGIS 10.1 or later (and you all should :)) and you are confident that you can work somewhat independently to test and create the add-ins.
 If you have struggled in the course, I recommend that you wait until after completing Geog 485 to further explore add-ins, so that you can give them the necessary amount of time and testing.